Things to Do at Casa de la Vall

 What to See & Do

-Kitchen and Dovecote
+The Kitchen and Domestic Quarters

 Practical Information